Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 ### Async operations
 Python’s asyncio package (introduced in Python 3.4) and its two keywords `async` and `await` serves to declare, build, execute, and manage asynchronous code.
-The following examples provides a code snippets for performing async operations in the Secret Client library:
+The following examples provide code snippets for performing async operations in the Secret Client library:

 ### Async create a secret
 This example creates a secret in the specified Key Vault with the specified optional arguments.